Representation Unlearning: Forgetting through Information Compression: Experiments

 \subsection{Unlearning Efficacy and Utility Preservation}

-\paragraph{Class Unlearning Results} To evaluate this setting, we report \textbf{Forget Accuracy} (\(A_f\)) and \textbf{Retain Accuracy} (\(A_r\)) on the test set to measure erasure success and utility preservation, respectively.
-We also report the \textbf{Test Cross-Entropy (CE)} relative to the retrain baseline.
+\paragraph{Class Unlearning Results} To evaluate this setting, we report \textbf{Forget Accuracy} (\(A_f\)) and \textbf{Retain Accuracy} (\(A_r\)).
+We explicitly evaluate \(A_r\) on the \textit{test set} because an entire class is removed; thus, preserving generalization to unseen samples of the remaining classes is the primary utility objective.
+We also report the \textbf{Test Cross-Entropy (CE)} relative to the retraining baseline.
 Table~\ref{tab:main_results_class} highlights the superior scalability of our framework.
 While performance is saturated on CIFAR-10, distinct failure modes emerge on more complex datasets.
-In the \textbf{Standard Setting}, exact methods such as SISA fail to effectively forget (e.g., \(58.9\%\) \(A_f\) on Tiny ImageNet), while non-exact approximations often degrade utility (e.g., \(67.2\%\) \(A_r\) on CIFAR-100 with Bad Teacher; \(48.9\%\) and \(46.9\%\) \(A_r\) on Tiny ImageNet with SCRUB and UNSIR, respectively).
-In contrast, Rep. Unl. scales robustly, achieving near-perfect erasure while maintaining the highest retention and lowest Test CE.
-This advantage is especially pronounced in the \textbf{Zero-Shot Setting}, where baseline methods either fail to forget (e.g., B. Shrinking and GKT) or destabilize the model entirely (e.g., EMMN with \(1.2\%\) \(A_r\) on CIFAR-100).
+In the \textbf{Standard Setting}, exact methods like SISA achieve perfect unlearning (e.g., \(0.0\%\) \(A_f\) on Tiny ImageNet) but are fundamentally limited by severe retraining overheads.
+Meanwhile, non-exact approximations often degrade utility (e.g., \(67.2\%\) \(A_r\) on CIFAR-100 with Bad Teacher; \(48.9\%\) \(A_r\) on Tiny ImageNet with SCRUB).
+In contrast, Rep. Unl. scales robustly, achieving near-perfect erasure while maintaining peak retention and the lowest Test CE.
+This advantage becomes especially pronounced in the \textbf{Zero-Shot Setting}, where baseline methods either fail to forget (e.g., B. Shrinking and GKT) or destabilize the model entirely (e.g., EMMN drops to \(1.2\%\) \(A_r\) on CIFAR-100).
 Rep. Unl.
-ZS reverses this trend by leveraging Neural Collapse proxies to maintain high utility and low Test CE, demonstrating that our generative constraints effectively anchor the semantic manifold without requiring access to real data.
+ZS reverses this trend by leveraging Neural Collapse proxies to maintain high utility and low Test CE, effectively anchoring the semantic manifold without requiring access to real retain data.